compilers-course-materials/design1/README.md

 operator takes _O(n)_ time, where `n` is the size of the left-hand operand.

 - What does this mean for the complexity of our compiler overall?
-For example, (in terms of big-_O_), how many new links are created if we compile a let-expression with 1000 bindings?
+For example, (roughly) how many new list links are created if we compile a let-expression with 1000 bindings?
 - Is this acceptable performance?
 What are some implementation options (changing function signatures, changing data structures, etc) for alleviating this issue if not?